Subdivisions of Ethiopia: Zone

-Woreda
+Districts

-Zones are divided into woredas (districts).
+Zones are divided into districts (woredas).
 In Ethiopia, the woredas comprise three main organs: a council, an executive and a judicial.
 The Woreda Council is the highest government organ of the district, which is made up of directly elected representatives from each kebele in the woredas.
 The representative of the people in each kebele is accountable to their electorate.
 The woreda chief administration is the district's executive organ that encompasses the district administrator, deputy administrator, and the head of the main sectoral executive offices found in the district, which are ultimately accountable to the district administrator and district council.
 The quasi-judicial tasks belong to the Security and Justice administration.
 In addition to woredas, city administrations are considered at the same level as the woredas.
 A city administration has a mayor whom members of the city council elected.
 As different regional constitutions govern woredas, the names of the bodies may differ.

-Kebele
+Wards

-Woredas are divided into kebele, municipalities.
+Woredas are divided into wards (kebele), also called mu.
 This is the smallest administrative division.
 This is sometimes also called tabia or tabiya.
 They are at the neighbourhood level and are the primary contact for most citizens living in Ethiopia.
 Their administrative unit consists of an elected council, a cabinet (executive committee), a social court and the development and security staff.
 Kebeles are accountable to their woreda councils and are typically responsible for providing basic education, primary health care, agriculture, water, and rural roads.